apache/druid/docs/content/Indexing-Service.md

 ```
 this will return the taskId of the submitted task.

-Tasks can be cancelled via POST requests to:
+Tasks can be shut down via POST requests to:

 ```
 http://<OVERLORD_IP>:<port>/druid/indexer/v1/task/{taskId}/shutdown
 ```

-Issuing the cancel request will kill –9 the task.

 Task statuses can be retrieved via GET requests to: